corelight/ripple20/README.md

 |JSOF Ripple20 scanner has been observed coming from 10.1.133.37 (RST from responder on ports 40509->40508) . https://www.jsof-tech.com/ripple20/||
 |Treck device TTL artefacts have been observed (method2).
 If 10.1.2.4 is an unpatched Treck device, it could be impacted by the 'Ripple20' vulnerabilities involving the Treck TCP/IP stack https://www.jsof-tech.com/ripple20/ |<debug info: get_current_packet_header() = [l2=[encap=LINK_ETHERNET, len=54, cap_len=54, src=_mac redacted_, dst=_mac redacted_, vlan=<uninitialized>, inner_vlan=<uninitialized>, eth_type=2048, proto=L3_IPV4], ip=[hl=20, tos=16, len=40, id=33734, ttl=64, p=6, src=10.1.2.4, dst=10.1.133.37], ip6=<uninitialized>, tcp=[sport=40508/tcp, dport=40509/tcp, seq=0, ack=1, hl=20, dl=0, reserved=0, flags=20, win=0], udp=<uninitialized>, icmp=<uninitialized>]>|
 |JSOF Ripple20 scanner has been observed coming from 10.1.133.37 (window scale=123). https://www.jsof-tech.com/ripple20/ |<debug info: pkt=[is_orig=T, DF=F, ttl=64, size=44, win_size=8192, win_scale=123, MSS=0, SACK_OK=F]>|

+## Architecture:
+The script ```ripple20_nonclusterized.zeek``` in this repository is written for a non clustered Zeek environment.
+This script can be loaded and will work as intended for some of the notices in a clustered environment, however to be efficient and fully effective a different version of this script is required which supports Zeek clusters.